Declaration of Homestead

 For most of us, a house is the biggest investment we will ever make and the largest asset we will ever own.
 Most importantly, it is the place that we call home.
 Shouldn’t you be doing all that you can to safeguard this important asset?

 To help you protect your home in case you are ever sued, the Massachusetts legislature established an easy and inexpensive procedure that allows any homeowner to file a Declaration of Homestead.
 Once filed, this declaration prevents creditors from taking your home to satisfy debts up to amounts set in the law.
-At DiBella Law Offices, P.C., our Burlington real estate attorney is ready and able to help you understand the process and take advantage if you are eligible.
+At DiBella Law Offices, P.C., our Massachusetts real estate attorney is ready and able to help you understand the process and take advantage if you are eligible.

 Eligibility to File a Declaration of Homestead in Massachusetts

 A Declaration of Homestead should be an important part of any estate plan that provides for your family and your heirs.
 If a declaration has been filed and more than one owner becomes disabled or reaches age 62, a new declaration should be filed to increase the protection.
 Additionally, filing a declaration does not prevent you from selling the property, leaving it to someone in your will, or other issues.
-Our experienced Burlington real estate lawyer would be happy to explain the details and costs involved in the filing process.
+Our experienced Massachusetts real estate lawyer would be happy to explain the details and costs involved in the filing process.

 Please review the following qualifiers to see if you are eligible to file a Homestead Declaration: